 Why buy when you can rent, especially if you’re not going to keep a textbook at the end of a semester or school year.
 Many bookstores, both brick-and-mortar and online, offer textbook rentals at attractive prices.
 While renting may be a great option, always read the fine print.
 Make sure you understand all of the terms so you don’t incur additional fees or charges.

 Textbook buyback programs are a good option to consider as well.
-You can sell textbooks at the end of the year to the college bookstore, local shops or online booksellers, and apply the money you earn for next year's textbook purchases.
-Just make sure you keep the books in good shape so you can reap the maximum value.
+You can sell textbooks at the end of the year to the college bookstore, local shops, or online booksellers, and apply the money you earn for next year’s textbook purchases.
+Make sure you keep the books in good shape so you can reap the maximum value.

-You might also look into selling textbooks directly to fellow students.
-Without the bookstore's cut, you might be able to receive a little more.
-Or, you can post books for sale on eBay, Craigslist or similar online sites where you sell directly.
-If the book isn't often used—maybe it's a niche science textbook—you may struggle to sell it.
+You can also look into selling textbooks directly to fellow students.
+Without the bookstore’s cut, you might be able to receive a little more.
+Or you can post books for sale on Amazon, eBay, Craigslist, or similar direct sale sites.